andrew-manger/tuicron/replit.md

 - **Help Documentation**: Comprehensive guide with examples and special characters

 ### History Viewing
-- **Execution Logs**: Shows job execution history from system logs
+- **Custom History Tracking**: Stores job execution history in `~/.cron_history/` directory
+- **Persistent Logs**: Each job gets its own log file with timestamp, status, and messages
-- **Multiple Sources**: Checks systemd journal, syslog, and cron logs
+- **Multiple Sources**: Also checks systemd journal, syslog, and cron logs as fallback
-- **Formatted Display**: Clean presentation of timestamps and status
+- **Formatted Display**: Clean presentation of timestamps and status with newest entries first

 ## Technical Implementation